 Here’s what you need to know about Leyland Cypress.

 It’s basically a nice looking evergreen.
 It’s hardy to Zone 6, which is our zone here in NJ.
-Start heading north and its hardiness gets marginal.
+Start heading north and Leyland’s hardiness gets marginal.

-In the picture to the right are Leylands that were planted a couple of years ago.
-Would you believe this house is right across the street from the house in the picture above?
-And by the looks of it they’re not even trimming them.
+In the picture above are Leylands that were planted a couple of years ago.
+Would you believe this house is right across the street from the house in the picture at the top?

 Leyland is not necessarily a bad plant.
 It could have its use in a particular situation where you have tons of room and need a quick growing evergreen screen.

 But here, in both these landscapes as corner groupings near the house?…not the best choice.

 Your email address will not be published.
 Required fields are marked *